 Finally, you never get the full opportunity to really open up the throttle on these motorbikes.
 In the city, traffic moves at like 20 miles per hour.
 There is no way you could ever get out of 2nd gear in most of the city on a crotch rocket or a Harley… this defeats the purpose of owning one of those bikes.

 I love café racers.
 They look sexy and sound great.
 You should avoid these bikes in Vietnam.

 Most of them are built in an alley from a bunch of spare parts, so their reliability can be questionable.
 They also draw unnecessary attention to you.

 This unnecessary attention can result in police pulling you over or people trying to steal the bike.
 Not something you want.

 If you still insist on getting a café racer, then you get pick them up for around $600-$850 on Craigslist, so not bad.

 Well, I think that covered most of everything you need to know about riding a motorbike.

 All in all, buy one of those beginner expat bikes I mentioned above.
 If you don’t crash it, then you can sell it for about what you paid for it.
-At that point you can upgrade to one of the nicer expat bikes if you want.
+At that point, you can upgrade to one of the nicer expat bikes if you want one.

 Just avoid the Honda Win.